Vic-L/multi-wordpress/README.md

 #### SSH Key

 Generate an ssh key and name it `multi_wordpress`. the output files are `multi_wordpress` and `multi_wordpress.pub`.
 Save them to the root directory of this project.

-This keys will be used to generate the aws key pair and connect to the ec2 instance during provision.
+This keys will be used for 2 things:
+1. Generate the aws key pair and connect to the ec2 instance during provision
+2. For authentication for private repository where you will place your code

+These keys will be uploaded to a private s3 bucket that your ec2 instance can access.

 NOTE: store these keys securely, but make them available within the root directory during deployment operations involving Terraform as the config file will be referencing them.